Flightex/external-database/README.md

 > ⚠️ **Notice**: This database uses a `key`, `value` system where your `key` is the name or title of what you're storing and the `value` is the content you are storing under the `key`.

+> ➕ **Languages:** In each request, we will add a language example for sending a request to the database.
+If you would like to include an example for a language you use, please make a pull request.
+Please observe the markdown formatting as well.

 #### Posting Data to the Database
 * Method: `POST`
 * Path: `/set`